 - 1. Define the various conditions responsible for unintended weight loss in geriatric patients, including geriatric failure to thrive. - 2.
 Analyze various ethical and legal issues that can arise when treating geriatric failure to thrive patients and the role of advance directives in ameliorating some of these issues. - 3.
-Outline necessary components of the physical assessment and differential diagnosis of geriatric failure to thrive. - 4.
-Evaluate the role of polypharmacy in unintended weight loss in elderly patients. - 5.
+Outline necessary components of the physical assessment and differential diagnosis of geriatric failure to thrive.

+- 4. Evaluate the role of polypharmacy in unintended weight loss in elderly patients. - 5.
 Describe the role of mental health screening in geriatric failure to thrive patients. - 6.
 Create a treatment plan for a geriatric failure to thrive patients, including possible pharmacotherapy approaches and areas for monitoring and follow-up. - 7.
 Identify geriatric failure to thrive patients for whom hospice referral should be considered.

-Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
+EVDENCE-BASED PRACTOR RECOMMENDATION So you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.